SuperHich/ai-sh-apps/README.md

-# 🌟 Le grenier des Apps
+# 🌟 Le Grenier des Apps

 A collection of interactive stories and mini-games for kids — built entirely with vanilla HTML, CSS & JavaScript.
 No frameworks, no build steps.
 Just open in a browser.